Clothing brands use these inhumane manufacturing methods to cheaply produce low-quality and disposable clothing for high-street stores.

 Forever 21 also employs children in cotton farms in Uzbekistan.
 Children are taken from school to work on farms, neglecting their education.

-GAP is an American clothing and accessories retailer founded in 1969 headquartered in San Fransisco.
+GAP is an American clothing and accessories retailer founded in 1969 headquartered in San Francisco.

 Workers continue to protest against GAP because they have no union rights, work over 16 hours a day, and are paid half of the minimum wage in India.
 Young women are still being physically and sexually abused in GAP factories.

-H&M is a Swedish multinational clothing-retail company known for its fast-fashion clothing for men, women, teenagers, and children.
+H&M is a Swedish multinational retail company known for its fast-fashion clothing for men, women, teenagers, and children.

 H&M is still using sweatshop-like work environments to make its products.
 Even if H&M is trying to make progress, they are failing to meet their goal of paying a living wage to all of their employees.

 H&M has been caught in scandals many times over.
 Factory workers in Bangladesh are forced to work in unsafe conditions to make H&M clothes.
-And children from the Philippines continue to work for them.
+And children in Myanmar continue to work for them.

 Nike is an American multinational corporation that designs, manufactures, and sells footwear, apparel, equipment, and accessories worldwide.